Amtrak Police Department: Authority

 The statutory authority was unique at the time and included interstate police powers.
-The Amtrak rail police law, now found at 49 U.S.C.
-24305 (e), states as follows:
+The Amtrak rail police law, now found at (e), states as follows:

 (e) Rail Police. —Amtrak may employ rail police to provide security for rail passengers and property of Amtrak.
 Rail police employed by Amtrak who have complied with a state law establishing requirements applicable to rail police or individuals employed in a similar position may be employed without regard to the law of another state containing those requirements.

 In sum, Amtrak police officers have the same police authority as a local or state law enforcement officer, within their jurisdiction.
 They investigate various types of crime that occur within and around stations, trains and rights of way.